French symbol Marianne trying to stay cool during a heatwave with a mobile aircon unit.

 So perhaps it is time for a better solution?
 We’ve already started on the “car problem” by inventing electric cars.
 A new hope may lie with scientists who have developed air-conditioning units that convert carbon dioxide into fuel, to reduce the global warming effect, rather than increase it.

-In the meanwhile, my advice to you if you are going to be in France this summer is to buy a brumisateur (an aerosol can of water) and some noseplugs for that smelly metro ride!
+In the meanwhile, my advice to you if you are going to be in France this summer is to buy some nose plugs and a brumisateur.
+It is an aerosol can of water that you can spray on yourself and others during that smelly metro ride!